Our welcoming community and faculty of teaching artists nurture the joy of learning music in people of all ages, abilities, and aspirations.

 A proud nonprofit organization with strong roots in community outreach and accessible education, St. Joseph's School of Music positively impacts lives through the study, exploration, and love of music.
 Providing musical and educational experiences for every person who wants them is our priority, and we truly have something for everyone—from babies to retirees.

 St. Joseph’s School of Music was founded in 1970 by the Sisters of St. Joseph of Carondelet through the merger of the St. Joseph’s Academy Music Department and St. Agatha’s Conservatory.
 Our CSJ legacy connects us deeply to our community, with a history of providing music education to the Twin Cities for 140 years.
 Initially resident in the Carondelet Center adjacent to St. Catherine University, the School’s growth in enrollment and faculty necessitated more spacious accommodation in the historic Brown and Bigelow Building at University Avenue and Syndicate Street.
+In early 2022, the school will move to 1619 Dayton Avenue, into the historic Richards Gordon School in the heart of St. Paul.

 Today we are a vibrant organization serving a diverse community of students of every age, background, and income-level with excellent music education.